decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 - Linking Participants to Roles
 - Governance File Metadata

+## Participant Expectations
+This data model is the expression about trust from the publisher, who signs the document.
+Any information in the document is assumed to be the carefully selected choices of the publisher, including any schemas, participants, and linked governance files.
+Publishing the file itself places no requirement on any other participant to read or respect the opinions of the file.

+The Governance File is read by ecosystem participants to understand the opinion of the publisher.
+Compliance with the format places no requirement for participants to respect or follow the same opinions.
+Participants may also choose to respect only a portion of the published governance.
+Ecosystem factors outside the scope of this format may influence participant behavior.

 ## Schemas
 The schemas section of the format specifies the schemas used in an ecosystem.
 Each list item describes a single schema.